 In this case the word serve means to minister, obey, work, worship, etc. The Bible pictures a child of God as a servant, with the Lord being his Master.
 Paul described himself again and again as a servant.
 He said, "Paul, a servant of Jesus Christ, called to be an apostle, separated unto the gospel of God."
-(Romans 1: 1).
-Peter and James did likewise in 2 Peter 1: 1 and James 1: 1.
+(Romans 1:1).
+Peter and James did likewise in 2 Peter 1:1 and James 1:1.
 What did they mean by this?
 They meant that they were now serving the Lord, having given their all to him.
 We are to do likewise.
-Paul exhorted, "But now being made free from sin, and become servant to God, ye have your fruit unto holiness, and the end everlasting life."
-(Romans 6: 22).
+Paul exhorted, "But now having been set free from sin, and having become slaves of God, you have your fruit to holiness, and the end, everlasting life" (Romans 6:22).

-To see what kind of service the Lord wants, then let us notice the following verses of scriptures: "Serving the Lord with all humility of mind, and with many tears, and temptations, which befell me by the lying in wait of the Jews."
-(Acts 20: 19).
-"Let not then your good be evil spoken of: For the kingdom of God is not meat and drink; but righteousness, and peace, and joy in the Holy Ghost.
-For he that in these things serveth Christ is acceptable to God, and approved of men.
-Let us therefore follow after the things which make for peace, and things wherewith one may edify another."
-(Romans 14: 16-19).
-"Not slothful in business; fervent in spirit; serving the Lord."
-(Romans 12: 11).
+To see what kind of service the Lord wants, then let us notice the following verses of Scriptures: "Serving the Lord with all humility, with many tears and trials which happened to me by the plotting of the Jews" (Acts 20:19).
+"Therefore do not let your good be spoken of as evil; for the kingdom of God is not eating and drinking, but righteousness and peace and joy in the Holy Spirit.
+For he who serves Christ in these things is acceptable to God and approved by men.
+Therefore let us pursue the things which make for peace and the things by which one may edify another" (Romans 14: 16-19).
+"Not lagging in diligence, fervent in spirit, serving the Lord."
+(Romans 12:11).

-Concerning our service, Paul writes, "I beseech you therefore, brethren, by the mercies of God, that ye present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service."
-(Romans 12: 1).
+Concerning our service, Paul writes, "I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service."
+(Romans 12:1).
 "With good will doing service, as to the Lord, and not to men."
-(Ephesians 6: 7).
-The Lord speaking to the church at Thyatira, said: "I know thy works, and charity, and service, and faith, and thy patience, and thy works; and the last to be more than the first."
-(Revelation 2:19).
+(Ephesians 6:7).
+The Lord speaking to the church at Thyatira, said: "I know your works, love, service, faith, and your patience; and as for your works, the last are more than the first" (Revelation 2:19).